Mechanical & Industrial Engineering Department

 Other minors that are related, but would require a heavier course load are:

 We have so much to offer.
 Our main mission is to deliver a laboratory-intensive undergraduate education and to provide students with the tools and skills needed to excel in the engineering profession, as they pursue lifelong learning and make positive contributions to society.
 We also encourage students to pursue a learning experience that includes electives outside of mechanical and industrial engineering to develop an enhanced global perspective.
+We also offer:

 Strong commitment to undergraduate education